emptythevoid/wazuh_research/active_response_flipper_zero/readme.md

 Requires the group policy "Audit Pnp" be enabled.
 This allows triggering new device detection in Wazuh's syscollector

-Requires agents to have local_internal_options.conf set to allow wazuh_command.remote_commands=1
+Requires agents to have local_internal_options.conf set to allow wazuh_command.remote_commands=1 (can deply using Group Policy)

 Requires placing the disable_flipper.bat file into "C:\Program Files (x86)\ossec-agent\active-response\bin" directory (can deploy using Group Policy)